zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 Infinispan is a storage solution that can also run on the z/OS platform.
 It can store data structures in key-value pairs, has high-availability support, and is highly performant.

-For more information about the Redis storage access method, see [Using Infinispan as a storage solution through the Caching service](./api-mediation-infinispan.md).
+For more information about the Infinispan storage access method, see [Using Infinispan as a storage solution through the Caching service](./api-mediation-infinispan.md).
 ### InMemory
 TODO (add in memory procedure)
 The InMemory storage method is a method suitable for testing and integration verification.
 Be sure not to use InMemory storage in production.